vdutik/shlk/README.md

 # At the bottom of the file

 127.0.0.1 localhost
-127.0.0.1 spccweb.me
+127.0.0.1 shlk.loc
 ```

 #### 3. Database Configuration <a name="database"></a>

 a.
 Run both `Apache` and `mySQL` in the XAMPP Control Panel.

 b.
 Go to `localhost/phpmyadmin` in your browser.
-Then login and create a database named `spcc`.
-In the main directory of `spccweb`, find `.env.example`.
+Then login and create a database named `shlk_db`.
+In the main directory of `shlk`, find `.env.example`.
 Open it and update the database information below.
 After that, save it as `.env`.

 > **Note**
 >